Create webhook notification destinations

 3. Enter a name for the webhook and the HTTP or HTTPS URL where Cloud Observability can send POST requests with the alert payload.
 You can create any number of header key/value pairs to be included in all POST requests (often needed to handle authentication or custom messaging).

 4. Select a template for the payload, or choose Custom to build your own.
 Refer to the variables table for variable definitions.
-Template variables
+Some available templates include ServiceNow Event Management, Microsoft Teams Webhook, and Slack Webhook.

 If you don’t select a template, or build your own, the webhook will use the unified default payload.